Your Goal: Body awareness free from subtle wandering & restlessness.

 You may experience shaking in your attention as you transfer from sustained attention to peripheral awareness of your whole body as it breathes.
 This may occur due to a weakness in your ability to open your awareness while taking many experiences as one within one field of that awareness.
 This is like looking over a valley and taking in the whole view rather than focusing on one thing within that view.

-The antidote to sensory distraction is to become aware of breathing within your body part by part, as described in the above meditation instructions.
+The antidote to subtle distraction is to become aware of breathing within your body part by part, as described in the above meditation instructions.
 Once you are aware of breathing throughout your body, you create a strong intention to be intimately aware of this experience.
 With this intimacy, you will begin to experience a fading of your sensory fields, including the body sense, with bodily pleasure replacing sensations within your body.
 When your mind develops intimacy with this bodily pleasure, this instability will come to an end.

 You are ready to progress to Meditation Skill 11: Sustained Awareness when: